 While this may seem a little uncomfortable, it works well.
 Fill the bathtub with hot water.
 Remember, no soap.
 Put on your jeans and get into the bathtub.
 Wait until the water cools down, and then step out.
 Shake off the excess water and step outside.
 You may walk around a bit too, but ensure the jeans are completely dry so that they naturally fit to your form.

-But in case the weather is cold, you may instead hang the jeans outside and allow them to dry.
+But in case the weather is cold, you may instead hang the jeans outside after washing them.
+Then allow them to dry for the rest of the day.

 4. Shrink Jeans Using A Paddle